jaehwi0823/jaehwi0823.github.io/_posts/2018-06-09-Analysis_of_Singlelayer.md

 ---
 layout: article
-title: Annotating Object Instatnces with a Polygon-RNN review
+title: An Analysis of Single-Layer Networks in Unsupervised Feature Learning review
-tags: [paper, review, ml, object, detection, polygon, rnn]
+tags: [paper, review, ml, unsupervised, feature]
 ---

 # An Analysis of Single-Layer Networks in Unsupervised Feature Learning